KexinFeng/Shakespeare_script_gen/README.md

 KING EDWARD IV:
 Dorset, embrace him; Hastings, love lord marquess.
 ```

 We can see that the similarity between the generated text and the original one is almost to the level words.
 But the generated text still have too many misspelled words.
 A comparison can be drawn with the known Karpathy's Shakespeare results (http://karpathy.github.io/2015/05/21/rnn-effectiveness/#shakespeare).
 There the text is much more readable.
 The difference is that the hidden unit size (ie state_size) he uses is 512, while mine is 100 for the sake of saving time consumption.
 Also he uses a much larger corpus, while mine is a tiny version of the Shakespeare script.
+So this model is expcted to have better performance with more parameters and larger data set.